5 Myths About Root Canals

 Myth #2: It’s better to just have the tooth removed

 A tooth extraction should always be a “last resort” treatment.
 Nothing functions as well as your own natural teeth, so preserving them whenever possible is always the best alternative.
 A root canal allows you to keep your now healthy natural tooth.
-This prevents you from having to resort to other dental treatments, such as bridges or implants, to fill in the gap left by an extracted tooth.
+This prevents you from having to resort to other dental treatments, such as bridges or dental implants, to fill in the gap left by an extracted tooth.

 Myth #3: You only need a root canal if your tooth hurts